grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 This pipeline has two components: `local.file` and `prometheus.remote_write`.
 The `local.file` component is configured with a single argument, `path`, which is set by calling the [env][] standard library function to retrieve the value of the `HOME` environment variable and concatenating it with the string `"file.txt"`.
 The `local.file` component has a single export, `content`, which contains the contents of the file.

-The `prometheus.remote_write` component is configured with an `endpoint` block, which contains the `url` attribute and a `basic_auth` block.
+The `prometheus.remote_write` component is configured with an `endpoint` block, containing the `url` attribute and a `basic_auth` block.
 The `url` attribute is set to the URL of the Prometheus remote write endpoint.
 The `basic_auth` block contains the `username` and `password` attributes, which are set to the string `"admin"` and the `content` export of the `local.file` component, respectively.
-Note that the `content` export is referenced by using the syntax `local.file.example.content`, where `local.file.example` is the fully qualified name of the component (the component's type + it's label) and `content` is the name of the export.
+The `content` export is referenced by using the syntax `local.file.example.content`, where `local.file.example` is the fully qualified name of the component (the component's type + its label) and `content` is the name of the export.

 <p align="center">
 <img src="/media/docs/agent/diagram-flow-by-example-basic-0.svg" alt="Flow of example pipeline with local.file and prometheus.remote_write components" width="200" />